 Where can you find it?
 Meat, poultry, fish, dairy products, and eggs.
 Also look for it in cruciferous vegetables, beans, nuts, seeds, and whole grains.

 What it does: Folic acid, otherwise known as vitamin B9 or folate, is important for the proper function of DNA.
-It’s also a great antioxidant, both when taken orally and when applied topically.
+It’s a great vitamin for skin health, especially when compared to the best vitamins for dry aging skin, both when taken orally and when applied topically.

 Does it work topically?
 Yes!
 Look for concentrations between 0.05%-0.2%, though you can go as high as 0.5% for intensive treatment.